IntersectMBO/plutus-apps/doc/adr/0017-end-to-end-testing-strategy.rst

 Decision
 --------

-* We will create a new end-to-end testing framework written in Haskell that'll live in a new repository, see `argument 1`_.
+* We will create a new end-to-end testing framework written in Haskell called ``plutus-e2e-tests`` that will initially be a package in `plutus-apps <https://github.com/input-output-hk/Plutus-apps/>`_, see `argument 1`_.

 * We will use `cardano-testnet
   <https://github.com/input-output-hk/cardano-node/tree/master/cardano-testnet/>`_